scotthlee/document-classification/README.md

 # what's included
   1. functions.py includes functions for training, testing, and tuning supervised document classification models
-  2. nbsvm.py implements Wang and Manning's (2012) interpolated multinomial naive Bayes/support vector machine to.
+  2. nbsvm.py implements Wang and Manning's (2012) interpolated multinomial naive Bayes/support vector machine.
   3. rf.py performs the same task as the NB-SVM, only using a random forest as the classifier instead of an SVM.

 # using the scripts